Rishit-dagli/Debugging-Neural-Nets/README.md

 The `.tex` file conatins all the latex code used for the blog and aalll the major formulas and a short recap of the blog.
 It is also compiled as a PDF.

-## GGB file
+## Visualization files

-This file contains all of these stunning visualizations and code for them created using Geogebra-
+* GGB - The visualization and all its code and steps in a Geogebra readable format
+* HTML - Renders the visualization on a webpage
+* TXT - The code to run the visualization on Asymptote

 ![](https://miro.medium.com/max/1160/1*0xhCs_1em8AgmdyxUwHbIw.png)